adeojoemmanuel/free-port/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-Freethenport is a module to help you kill running process on a port either using cli or running from withing your code.
+Freethenport is a module to  kill running process on a port either using cli or running from withing your code.

 ## Installation